creoapp/documentation/docs/technotes/new-dataset-in-each-row.md

 For this example we'll use a test SQLite DB file from [https://github.com/lerocha/chinook-database](https://github.com/lerocha/chinook-database)

-The SQLiteRecordSet `chinook.customers` is used as the DataSet of the `TableView1` to show a row for each customers.
+The SQLiteRecordSet `chinook.customers` is used as the DataSet of the `TableView1` to show a row for each customer.

 ![new_dataset_in_each_row_1](../images/technotes/new_dataset_in_each_row_1.png)